paradedb/paradedb/README.md

 pip install retakesearch
 ```

-The core API is just two functions
+The core API is just a few functions.

 ```
 from retakesearch import Client, Index, Database, Table, Search